stevemidway/DAR-2021/Syllabus.md

 All course materials will be distributed via email or in the course repository on Github: <https://github.com/stevemidway/DAR-2021>

-Lecture notes and materials will not be posted in the same form as presented in class; however, the companion book for the course will have reference information for nearly all of the lectures and materials can be added upon request <https://bookdown.org/steve_midway/DAR/>
+Lecture notes and materials will not be posted in the same form as presented in class; however, the companion book for the course will have reference information for nearly all of the lectures and materials can be added upon request.
+Access the companion text here:  <https://bookdown.org/steve_midway/DAR/>.

 ### Computing